Volume licensing: Publicly accessible Key Management Servers

 Any client machine with the correct Key Management Server (KMS) client setup keys can authenticate against any KMS server.
 KMS client keys are well known and documented publicly by Microsoft.
 KMS servers require a minimum of 25 clients to properly activate, but also stop counting additional licenses beyond 50, and automatically accept any client key once reaching the 25 client threshold.

 Businesses operating KMS servers are required to properly shield the KMS server behind firewalls so that it cannot be reached from the Internet and be used by the general public to authorize illegitimate KMS client keys.
 Public exposure of a KMS server can result in Microsoft revoking the server key, thereby disabling all attached clients.

 External KMS server access is desirable for devices on long-term leave away from the corporate network, as KMS client activation will expire after six months of not being able to contact a KMS server.
 For this situation, a business can make it accessible through a virtual private network (VPN) known only to the devices outside the corporate network.

+The KMS protocol uses the port 1688.